Stoel is a dance duet for children and adults created by Belgian dance artist Caroline Cornélis with her company Nyash.

 Stoel at the Edinburgh Festival Fringe

-This summer, Nyash brings Stoel (Chair) to Zoo Venues as part of the Edinburgh Festival Fringe for 12 performances.
+In August 2018, Nyash brought Stoel (Chair) to Zoo Venues as part of the Edinburgh Festival Fringe for 12 performances.

-Stoel (Chair) is being presented as part of the Wallonie-Brussels Dance Showcase, supported in the UK by Civil Disobedience.
+Stoel (Chair) was presented in Edinburgh as part of the Wallonie-Brussels Dance Showcase and supported in the UK by Civil Disobedience.